husanIbragimov-zz/readitblog/README.md

 # ReadIt-Blog-site

-<h4>If you will know about site, you should open this file static/video/📽</h4>
+<h4>If you know about site, you should open this file static/video/📽</h4>